© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Haltcliffe copper smelter and associated leat immediately east of High Wath Ford is a scheduled monument protected by Historic England under reference 1019957.
 View the official record →

-Haltcliffe copper smelter is a post-medieval industrial monument located near High Wath Ford in Cumberland.
+Haltcliffe copper smelter is a scheduled ancient monument located near High Wath Ford in Cumberland, comprising industrial remains associated with metal extraction and processing.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019957.

 Haltcliffe copper smelter and associated leat immediately east of High Wath Ford is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019957.